 The children also have access to Bug Club, an online resource where the children have their own virtual bookshelf with books allocated by the class teacher.

 We celebrate reading through whole school events like Roald Dahl Day, Author visits and World Book Day.
-This year's theme was Alice in Wonderland.
+Recent themes include Alice in Wonderland and Bedtime stories.

 From letter formation and pencil grips, to creating masterful plotlines and empathetic characters, we understand how complex the process of becoming an independent and skilled writer can be.